NEONScience/NEON-Data-Skills/tutorials/Other/HDFView/exploring-h5-data/Exploring-HDF5-HDFView.md

 <a href="https://www.neonscience.org/" target="_blank"> National Ecological Observatory Network's</a>
 <a href="https://www.neonscience.org/field-sites/field-sites-map/SJER" target="_blank" > San Joaquin Exerimental Range field site.</a>
 The data were collected over the San Joaquin field site located in California (Domain 17) and processed at NEON headquarters.
-The entire dataset can be accessed by request from the
+The entire dataset can be accessed from the
 <a href="http://data.neonscience.org" target="_blank"> NEON Data Portal</a>.

 <a href="https://ndownloader.figshare.com/files/7024271" class="link--button link--arrow">